We’re Available 24/7

 Definition of age discrimination

-Age discrimination refers to unequal treatment of an individual because of their age with respect to any aspect of employment, including hiring, promotion, termination, or any other term or condition of employment.
+Age discrimination refers to unequal treatment of an individual because of their age concerning any aspect of employment, including hiring, promotion, termination, or any other term or condition of employment.

 Protected Age Group